drathier/elm-test-graph/README.md

-# elm-test-chains
+# elm-test-graph
-Define independent chains of execution, and check that they do not interfere with each other.
+Execution graphs for [elm-test](/packages/elm-community/elm-test/latest).
+Define a graph of what operations happen and roughly in what order, and we'll generate total orderings from your graph, and execute them.
+Hopefully, we'll find some errors this way.